yusufarisoy/yemeksepeti-bootcamp-viewpager/README.md

 # Android ViewPager
-Also used Navigation, created Splash screen and did everything in fragments.
+OnBoarding with ViewPager2.
+Also Used Navigation, created Splash screen and did everything in fragments.

 ## Screenshots